Rand-ludtke/rand-dnd/content/BloodBound Sorcery.md

 - Maintain two active abilities simultaneously.
 - You can infuse Rank 4 and 5 essences without making Constitution saving throws.
 - Choose one infused spell.
 You can cast it at will without expending a spell slot.

+### **HomeBrew Spells For Class**

+#### Eyes of the Beast
+_2nd-level Divination_

+**Casting Time**: 1 Action
+**Range**: Self
+**Components**: V, S, M (a drop of essence from a creature with heightened senses, such as a dragon or predator, or have such an essence absorbed)
+**Duration**: Concentration, up to 10 minutes
+**Attack/Save**: None
+**Damage/Effect**: Grants vision enhancements

+---

+_Flavor Text:_
+Your eyes shift into an otherworldly form, glowing with unnatural energy as they take on the perceptive qualities of a powerful creature.
+A surge of heightened senses floods your mind, allowing you to perceive the world as never before.
+Your vision becomes as keen as a predator’s, capable of piercing through the veils of darkness and illusion.

+---

+**Description:**
+Your eyes transform, granting you extraordinary vision and the following benefits for the duration:

+- You gain **darkvision** out to 120 feet if you don't already have it.
+- You can see through **magical darkness**.

+**When cast using a Rank 4 or 5 Essence as the material component:**

+- You also gain **truesight** out to 30 feet.

+---

+**At Higher Levels:**
+When you cast this spell using a spell slot of 4th level or higher, the range of your truesight increases by 10 feet for each slot level above 3rd.
+#### Residual Arcana
+_1st-level Divination_

+**Casting Time**: 1 Action
+**Range**: Touch
+**Components**: V, S
+**Duration**: 10 minutes
+**Attack/Save**: None
+**Damage/Effect**: Glimpse into the past or detect magical properties

+---

+_Flavor Text:_
+With a focused touch, you tap into the echoes of a creature's magical essence, pulling fragments of its past from the lingering traces of arcane power.
+The very essence of its existence reveals itself to you, offering insight into its life, abilities, or the magical artifacts it left behind.

+---

+**Description:**
+You extract lingering magical essence from a creature's remains to glimpse its past.
+For the duration, you gain one piece of information about the creature, such as:

+- The highest-level spell it could cast.
+- Its alignment and general personality.
+- The type of magical creature it was.
+- A single memory from the creature’s life (up to 1 minute in length).

+Additionally, you can use this spell to detect magical properties in items created by or derived from the creature.
+#### Essence Shatter
+_3rd-level Evocation_

+**Casting Time**: 1 Action
+**Range**: 30 feet
+**Components**: V, S
+**Duration**: Instantaneous
+**Attack/Save**: Constitution saving throw
+**Damage/Effect**: 6d10 damage (or half on a successful save)

+---

+_Flavor Text:_
+You tap into the raw, volatile power of a magical creature’s essence, a fragment of their soul that you once consumed.
+Drawing upon this immense energy, you shatter the creature’s lingering power in a burst of destructive force.
+As the essence flares to life within you, its chaotic nature threatens to twist and warp you, a dangerous reminder of the price paid for such power.
+The magic that courses through you is as unpredictable as the creatures from which it was taken, and if you aren’t careful, the essence might leave its mark, altering you in ways you cannot foresee.

+---

+**Description:**
+You channel the stolen essence of a magical creature and release it in a destructive burst.
+Choose a creature you can see within range.
+The target must make a Constitution saving throw.
+On a failed save, it takes 6d10 damage of a type corresponding to the essence you have consumed (fire, cold, poison, psychic, etc.).
+On a successful save, the target takes half as much damage.

+If this spell is cast using an essence you currently hold, you must succeed on a DC 13 Constitution saving throw after casting it or suffer a _Bad Magical Mutation_.

+---

+**At Higher Levels:**
+When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d10 for each slot level above 3rd.
+#### Aspect of the Chosen
+**Level**: 5th

+**Casting Time**: 1 Bonus Action

+**Range/Area**: Self

+**Components**: V, S, M *

+**Duration**: Concentration 1 Minute

+**School**: Transmutation

+**Attack/Save**: None

+You temporarily merge your form with the essence of a powerful creature, transforming into a hybrid entity.
+Choose one creature whose essence you’ve consumed and gained a benefit from.
+You adopt one of the following traits for the duration:

+- **Dragon’s Fury.** Grow wings (flying speed of 60 feet) and unleash a dragon’s breath weapon as an action (8d6 damage, 60-ft cone, DC 16 Dexterity save).
+- **Behemoth Strength.** Your melee attacks deal an additional 2d10 force damage, and you count as one size larger for the purposes of grappling or shoving.
+- **Predator’s Cunning.** Gain a climb speed of 40 feet, and your attacks impose disadvantage on saving throws to resist fear effects.

+- **Phoenix’s Resurgence.** When you drop to 0 hit points, you can immediately use your reaction to regain half your hit points (rounded down) and deal 4d6 fire damage to creatures within 15 feet.
+Afterward, you gain resistance to fire damage for the duration of the spell.

+- **Hydra’s Endurance.** You gain advantage on Constitution saving throws, and if you are reduced to 0 hit points, you can immediately use your reaction to drop to 1 hit point instead.
+You can do this once per activation.

+- **Griffin’s Agility.** You gain a +2 bonus to AC and a bonus to Dexterity saving throws equal to your proficiency bonus.
+Additionally, you can take the Dash action as a bonus action.

+- **Celestial’s Radiance.** You gain a radiant aura that extends 10 feet from you.
+Any enemy within the aura at the start of their turn takes radiant damage equal to your spellcasting modifier.
+You also have advantage on Charisma saving throws and checks.

+- **Elemental’s Resilience.** You gain resistance to one of the following damage types: fire, cold, acid, lightning, or thunder.
+Additionally, your melee attacks deal an additional 1d6 damage of the chosen type.
+When cast using a spell slot of 6th level or higher:

+- You can choose two traits instead of one.

+** ((a vial of Rank 4 or higher magical essence or have one absorbed))

+#### Primordial Gaze
+_6th-level Divination_

+**Casting Time**: 1 Action
+**Range**: Self
+**Components**: V, S, M (essence of a Rank 5 creature, such as an ancient dragon or kraken, or have one absorbed)
+**Duration**: Concentration, up to 1 hour
+**Attack/Save**: None
+**Damage/Effect**: Truesight, Ethereal Plane vision, magic awareness

+---

+_Flavor Text:_
+You open your senses to the primordial forces of the world, unlocking the ability to perceive reality as the ancient beings of myth and legend do.
+Your vision warps, revealing the hidden layers of existence, as if you are seeing through the eyes of the world itself.
+The strain of this deep insight weighs heavily on your mind, as the vastness of the primordial knowledge threatens to overwhelm you.

+---

+**Description:**
+You gain the following abilities for the duration of the spell:

+- **Truesight** out to 120 feet.
+- The ability to see into the **Ethereal Plane** within 120 feet.
+- Awareness of the presence of any **magic** within 120 feet, as if under the effects of _Detect Magic_.

+While concentrating on this spell, you are immune to being **blinded**, **charmed**, or **frightened**.
+However, the strain of such profound vision takes its toll on your mind: for each minute the spell remains active, you must succeed on a DC 15 Constitution saving throw or take 2d8 **psychic damage**.